 1:30 pm Coercive sexting and revenge porn: Understanding electronic communication as a new vehicle for domestic and teen dating violence

-Description: Sexting -- the transmission of sexually explicit messages, pictures and/or videos between intimate partners -- has garnered significant attention in both the popular media and the academic literature.
-This increased use of technology within adolescent and adult dating/spousal relationships has created new means for communication but also new avenues for the perpetration of domestic violence.
+Description: Sexting — the transmission of sexually explicit messages, pictures and/or videos between intimate partners — has garnered significant attention in both the popular media and the academic literature.
+The increased use of technology within adolescent and adult dating/spousal relationships has created new means for communication but also new avenues for the perpetration of domestic violence.
 Coercive sexting and revenge porn in particular have been identified as emerging forms of partner abuse.
-Coercive sexting consists of pressuring a partner to send sext messages through use of threats or coercion, while revenge porn involves the distributing pictures or videos of one's current or former partner without their consent.
 This session will provide information on the range of technologies used to send and receive sext messages, how coercive sexting and revenge porn fit within a broader pattern of coercive control, and ways to identify when these tactics are being used.

 Faculty: Bryan Victor

-Description: The singular and combined impact of attitudes and beliefs underlying the use of Intimate Partner Violence (IPV) and other forms of violence compounded by Post-Traumatic Stress Disorder (PTSD), combat exposure or participation and/ or Traumatic Brain Injury (TBI) on intervention and prevention approaches.
+Description: The singular and combined impact of attitudes and beliefs underlying the use of Intimate Partner Violence (IPV) and other forms of violence maybe compounded by Post-Traumatic Stress Disorder (PTSD).
+This session will discuss the implication of combat exposure or participation and/ or Traumatic Brain Injury (TBI) on intervention and prevention approaches.

 Faculty: Debby Tucker